DementiaMental HealthNeurological Disorders

 About the project

-Through the INTERACTION trial, researchers ran weekly intergenerational preschool programs for community dwelling older adults.
-Each two-hour session included shared activities targeting physical and cognitive function and mood, and tailored to the Early Years Learning Framework for Australia.
+Through the INTERACTION trial, researchers ran weekly intergenerational preschool programs for older adults in the community.
+Each two-hour session included shared activities targeting physical and cognitive function and mood, tailored to the Early Years Learning Framework for Australia.

-The research team evaluated whether the intergenerational sessions are acceptable and deliverable and measured physical and cognitive performance, mood and quality of life in the older adults and language and socio-emotional development in children.
+The research team evaluated whether the intergenerational sessions are acceptable and deliverable, measuring physical and cognitive performance, mood and quality of life in the older adults, and language and socio-emotional development in children.

 Funding Sources